With the popularity of podcasts on the rise, it may seem like the perfect time to launch a podcast.

 Digital Audio Workstation (DAW) – Audio editing platform to edit show, add music, etc – Audacity, Logic, Garageband – LEARN HOW TO EDIT WAVEFORMS – how to maintain audio levels with compression and other mastering tools, and how to export MONO mp3s.

-Audio HiJack – A program that allows you to capture audio from either specific applications like Skype/Zoom, or your entire computer, then export as mp3 and edit in your DAW.
+Audio HiJack – A program that allows you to capture audio from either specific applications like Zoom, or your entire computer, then export as mp3 and edit in your DAW.

-Skype – For interviews or audio access to guests, including options for video, Skype is the way to go.
+Zoom – For interviews or audio access to guests, including options for video, Zoom is the easiest.

 Original Music – You’ll want a theme and music that is distinct to your show – HIRE A COMPOSER – or, find royalty-free music and be sure to credit musicians and composers/links to their work.